niccololampa/cyber-security-notes/try-hack-me/jr-penetration-tester/privilege-escalation/linux-privilege-escalation/capstone-challange/README.md

-## Linux Privilege Escalation: Capstone Challenge
+## Linux Privilege Escalation: Capstone Challenge Solution

 ## What is the content of the flag1.txt file?